 For the lied concert subscription, now in its seventh season, pianist Magnus Svensson has invited an exclusive group of musicians from the world’s opera and concert stages, and offers us the opportunity to experience their vocal art through intimate encounters in Grünewald Hall.
-At this concert, we will hear Swedish court singer Elin Rombo.
+At this concert, we will hear soprano Ida Falk Winland and bass Henning von Schulman.

 Versatile pianist Magnus Svensson specialises in the art of the lied, and for the last several seasons he has served as artistic director of the lied subscription.
+He has also held concert series at the Royal Palace and performed solos with the Royal Stockholm Philharmonic Orchestra and more.
 In addition to concert performances in the Nordic region and elsewhere in Europe, he has also played in Russia and the US.
-Magnus Svensson graduated with honours and at the top of his class from the Royal College of Music in Stockholm with a degree in soloist performance, and immersed himself in lied interpretation in London.
-Since 2012 he has also worked at the Royal Swedish Academy of Music with the republication of older Swedish music.